plewh/FlappyBird/README.md

 		* Initial menu describing controls at game start
 		* Pause screen
 		* Quit/Restart menu
-	* Tweak flappy params to get as close to real game as possible
+	* Tweak flappy/pipe params to get as close to real game as possible
+	* Tweak speed of ground scroll to match pipe
 	* Mouse controls